isc-projects/stork/doc/user/install.rst

 Installing on Debian/Ubuntu
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The Stork packages are available on CloudSmith.
-You must to configure your
+You must configure your
-package manager to use it, visit
+package manager to use it.
+Visit
 `setup page for Debian on ISC Cloudsmith repository <https://cloudsmith.io/~isc/repos/stork/setup/#formats-deb>`_
 and follow the instructions.